rgokulsm/CAFQA/README.md

 # CAFQA

+## You can find a faster and more up-to-date version of CAFQA here: https://github.com/makzator/CAFQA .
+The repo is under development so you can expect examples, details, and additional features in the near future.
+This is maintained by Max Seifert who is a PhD student at UChicago working with Fred Chong. ##

 A python notebook that runs CAFQA on the H2 molecule at some specific molecular specification.
 This is a sanity check for CAFQA.
 It needs the hypermapper tool - https://github.com/luinardi/hypermapper) apart from Qiskit.

 This is a very trivial example - the search space is very small, with many degenerate solutions, and it often finds the best Clifford result just in its initial random search.